aceiny/Trello-clone/README.md

 <summary>Click to expand project features</summary>

 **User Authentication :**
- Allow users to sign up, log in, and log out.
+- Allow users to sign up, log in, and log out.
 Use authentication to secure user-specific data and actions.
+- Allow users to update account informations

 **Boards:**
 - Create boards.